Could Police Have Prevented Bloodshed in Charlottesville?

 One relatively obvious but important point is that once things are out of control, it’s very hard to get them back under control without serious violence.
 It’s useful to compare what happened in Charlottesville with tense situations in other cities in recent memory, and in particular to riots in Baltimore after the death of Freddie Gray in 2015 and protests at the Republican National Convention in Cleveland in 2016.

-In the case of Baltimore, police errors seem to have helped ignite violence by cutting off bus service from a crucial hub, stranding teenagers, and then appearing with overwhelming force, upsetting the assembled crowd.
+In the case of Baltimore, police errors seemed to have helped ignite violence by cutting off bus service from a crucial hub, stranding teenagers, and then appearing with overwhelming force, upsetting the assembled crowd.
 Once protests began, however, the police largely melted away, keeping a distant cordon and in some cases allowing a small number of looters to run wild.

 A year later, when the GOP came to Cleveland for Donald Trump’s formal nomination, worries of violence ran high, especially given declared plans by staunch opponents and critics of Trump.
 In that case, as in Charlottesville, the city tried to push protests away from the city’s downtown, but was overruled by a judge.
 Initially, it seemed like there might be no serious protests at all, but midway through the convention chaos threatened to break out in Public Square.
 A large plaza was filled with Trump diehards, Revolutionary Communists, Wobblies, and Alex Jones disciples.
 As in Charlottesville, there were plenty of heavily armed men in quasi-military gear, toting rifles.
 But just as confrontations between the groups seemed near to getting out of hand, police swooped into the square in huge numbers, using bicycles to create cordons between rival factions.
 The threat of violence soon passed, and no pepper spray or tear gas was needed.